cweichen/webOLA/README.md

 #webOLA

-webOLA is a web server built on top of [http://www.opendmx.net](Open Lighting Architecture), intended to provide higher level controls of lighting equipment.
+webOLA is a web server built on top of [Open Lighting Architecture](http://www.opendmx.net), intended to provide higher level controls of lighting equipment.